Hip pain in equestrian sports — what helps?

 • and comprehensive care – from conservative therapy to hip replacement.

-Your sporting goals are taken into account here.
-The goal is not only pain-free in everyday life, but also getting back in the saddle.
+Your athletic goals are taken into account here.
+Because the goal is not only freedom from pain in everyday life, but also a return to riding.

 MAKE AN APPOINTMENT?